-The job of a DevOps engineer has very little in the way of a structured learning path or even solid job requirements.
-There are a lot of skills you might learn in school that are needed to be one, especially from GCSEs.
+There is no structured learning path in the journey to becoming a DevOps engineer.
+There are also no solid job requirements!
+There are a lot of skills you might learn in school that help you to be one, especially from GCSEs.

-We’ve already covered that a DevOps engineer (or systems or infra engineer) is a person who collaborates with the developers to build and maintain systems.
+So, a DevOps engineer collaborates with the developers to build and maintain systems.
 Now we will take a quick look at what skills you will need if this is something that interests you.

 You need to be able to program.
 DevOps engineers write a lot of code, but they don’t write the code that the user will use directly.
 If the developer was working at a company that creates a website, they may have written code for the server the website host, or some code to describe the network connection between the website and the database.